benyap/ptc-amazing-g-race/README.md

 The `lib` folder contains generic and reusable React components that have no specific custom functionality.
 If a component can be reused on other projects, it belongs in the `lib` folder.
 Any new components added to this folder should be independent of any other components or functionalities of this application.

 #### `public`
 The `public` folder contains public assets that are served by the server.
 Compiled scripts, fonts and images are placed in this folder.
-You will usually not need to add anything to this folder except for fonts or images.
-Compiled and minified JS scripts are automatically output to this folder.
+Compiled and minified JS scripts, fonts and images are automatically output to this folder.

 #### `src`
 The `src` folder contains the meat of the project.
 The main entry points for both the server and client are found in the respective folders `client` and `server` inside `src`.